 - Do they feel pressured to eat?

-- Provide you with suggestions to modify the environment to allow for a set-up conducive to the occupation of eating.
-This might look like introducing new tools or utensils to your child to help them independently feed themselves, positioning them in their chair, so they feel balanced, creating a mealtime routine, etc.
+Provide suggestions to modify the environment to allow for a set-up conducive to eating.
+This might look like introducing new tools or utensils to your child to help them independently feed themselves, position them in their chair to feel balanced, create a mealtime routine, etc.